Ke53no/everglo/README.md

 For class

-Contains notes and a project about tbd
+Contains notes and a project about making a ludo game by python